web-auth/doc/symfony-bundle/entities-with-doctrine.md

 ## Doctrine Repository

-In general, Symfony applications use Doctrine and is why the bundle provides a way to use Doctrine as storage system.
+In general, Symfony applications use Doctrine, which is why the bundle provides a way to use Doctrine as storage system.

 ### The Doctrine Entity